brian-smith-git/Fedora-Dotfiles/README.md

-### 🚀 Step 3: Run the Installer
+🚀 Step 3: Run the Installer

 ./install.sh

 After launching, an interactive setup menu will appear:

 =======================================
- Brian Smith Fedora 43 Dev Installer
+ Brian Smith's Fedora 43 Dev Installer
 =======================================
 Select what to install:
   1) Essential Packages